-Disc Herniation Treatment in Oak Lawn, IL
+Disc Herniation Frankfort, IL

 What Causes Herniated Disc?

 Simply put, a herniated disc is merely a result of either an injury or overuse of the discs in the spine.
 In addition to this, disc herniation can also be a result of an individual aging, which we will cover shortly.
 Recently, experts are beginning to draw conclusions that there may be a genetic aspect to this as well.
 What we know for sure is that a herniated disc will only take a maximum of six months to heal.
-This is can be attributed resorption.
+This is can be attributed to resorption.